Catigbian

 Catigbian was formerly known as San Jacinto, and officially changed to its current name in 1954.
-Catigbian is named after a certain group of seed-bearing plants named "Katigbi" (Coix lacrymajobi), which grow abundantly.
+Catigbian is named after a certain group of seed-bearing plants named "Katigbi" (Coix lacryma-jobi), which grow abundantly.

 History

 The town was founded in 1829 as one of the villages where rebels were resettled after the Dagohoy Rebellion had been suppressed.
 In 1903, when the province was reorganized, it was annexed to Balilihan but was made an independent municipality once more on 17 June 1949.
 At that time there were only 15 barrios within the territorial limits compared to the 22 barangays it has now.

 Geography

 Located 34 km north of Tagbilaran, Catigbian is an interior town north of Balilihan, south of Sagbayan and Tubigon, east of San Isidro and west of Batuan.